raivokolde/seqlm/README.md

 **Stage 1:** The genome is divided into smaller pieces based on a genomic distance cutoff.

 **Stage 2:** In each piece probes are segmented into regions that have approximately constant difference between the groups of interest.
-Example of the segmentation and its process is hon in [schema].
+Example of the segmentation and its process is shown in [schema].

 * In sliding windows with variable sizes we fit a linear models to the data.
 * For each model we record the description length - the amount of bits needed to describe the data using the model